knative/docs/blog/docs/releases/announcing-knative-v1-1-release.md

 ### Highlights

 - Serving now has a global `min-scale` configuration
-- Eventing brings more experimental features
+- Eventing has more experimental features

 ### Serving v1.1